 - Communication with the team: Use time slots on your calendar.
 Mark all the slots you won't be available.
 This increases transparency between you and your colleagues working from the office.
 Also, share your contact number with the team for any emergency when working remotely.

 - Remote work setup at home: Make sure you have a productive and practical workspace along with the proper tech and set up to work effectively from home.
-Be prepared with your flexible arrangement at home, including a laptop and other essentials like an internet connection, a good pair of headphones, etc.
+Be prepared with your flexible arrangement at home, including a laptop and other essentials like an internet connection, a standing desk and chair, a good pair of headphones, etc.

 - Security: Keep in mind the security side of working outside of the office.
 We suggest the use of VPN's and data encryption software.
 It would be best if you comply with the security guidelines of your IT department.

 Setup a trial run, prove yourself, and build immediate trust

 If working from home is not a common scenario in your company, your boss is going to be a little hesitant towards your proposal; he probably won’t approve it right off the bat.